fenglab520/fenglab520.github.io/content/post/2023-11-15-nature-paper/index.md

 ---
-title: Development and validation of a new genome-wide association method is now out on Nature Genetics
+title: Development and validation of a new genome-wide association method is now out in Nature Genetics
 date: 2023-11-15
 reading_time: false
 authors: